ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 when, and only when, they appear in all capitals, as shown here.

+# Multiplexing

+In order to allow multiple datagram types and contexts to coexist on a given QUIC connection, HTTP datagrams contain two layers of multiplexing.
+First, the QUIC DATAGRAM frame payload starts with a custom-encoded stream identifier that associates the datagram with a given QUIC stream.
+Second, datagrams carry a flow ID that allows multiplexing multiple datagram flows related to a given HTTP request.
+Conceptually, the first layer of multiplexing is per-hop, while the second is end-to-end (see {{datagram-flows}}).

-# Datagram Flows
+# Datagram Flows {#datagram-flows}

-Flows are bidirectional exchanges of datagrams within a single QUIC connection.
-These are conceptually similar to streams in the sense that they allow multiplexing of application data.
-Flows are identified within a connection by a numeric value, referred to as the flow ID.
+Flows are unirectional exchanges of datagrams associated with a given HTTP request.
+Flows are identified within a request context by a numeric value, referred to as the flow ID.
 A flow ID is a 62-bit integer (0 to 2^62-1).

-Flows lack any of the ordering or reliability guarantees of streams.
-Beyond this, a sender SHOULD ensure that DATAGRAM frames within a single flow are transmitted in order relative to one another.
-If multiple DATAGRAM frames can be packed into a single QUIC packet, the sender SHOULD group them by flow to promote fate-sharing within a specific flow and improve the ability to process batches of datagram messages efficiently on the receiver.
+Note that the flow ID value of zero is reserved for registration purposes (see
+{{register}}).

+While stream IDs are a per-hop concept, flow IDs are an end-to-end concept.
+In other words, if a datagram travels through multiple intermediaries on its way from client to server, the stream ID will most likely change from hop to hop, but the flow ID will remain the same.
+Flow IDs are opaque to intermediaries.

-# Flow ID Allocation {#flow-id-alloc}
+## Flow ID Allocation {#flow-id-alloc}

 Implementations of HTTP/3 that support the DATAGRAM extension MUST provide a flow ID allocation service.
 That service will allow applications co-located with HTTP/3 to request a unique flow ID that they can subsequently use for their own purposes.
 The HTTP/3 implementation will then parse the flow ID of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application context.

-Even-numbered flow IDs are client-initiated, while odd-numbered flow IDs are server-initiated.
-This means that an HTTP/3 client implementation of the flow ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
-Note that, once allocated, any flow ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

-The flow ID allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow ID and will no longer be using that flow ID, this process is called "retiring" a flow ID.
-Applications MUST NOT retire a flow ID until after they have received confirmation that the peer has also stopped using that flow ID.
-The flow ID allocation service MAY reuse previously retired flow ID once they have ascertained that there are no packets with DATAGRAM frames using that flow ID still in flight.
-Reusing flow IDs can improve performance by transmitting the flow ID using a shorter variable-length integer encoding.
+Note that the flow ID namespace is tied to a given HTTP request: it is possible for the same numeral flow ID to be used simultaneously in distinct requests.

 # HTTP/3 DATAGRAM Frame Format {#format}